-Figure 6: Curves show total run times for CLM3 on the Cray X1 using Cray Streaming Directives around high level loops in the driver routine for 1 to 128 MSPs.
+Fig. 6 Curves show total run-times for CLM3.0 on the Cray X1 using CSDs around high-level loops in the driver routine for 1-128 MSPs.

-Figure 7: Curves show total run times for CLM3 on the Cray X1 using OpenMP directives around high level loops in the driver routine for 4 to 256 MSPs.
+Fig. 7 Curves show total run-times for CLM3.0 on the Cray X1 using OpenMP directives around high-level loops in the driver routine for 4-256 MSPs.
 Four threads were used per MPI process, so the number of processors shown is equal to the product of the number of MPI processes and the number of threads.

-In an effort to achieve additional performance on the Cray X1, the high level loops in the driver routine were slightly modified so that OpenMP and Cray Streaming could be used simultaneously.
-The code modification is shown in the listing in Figure 8.
+is shown in the listing in Figure 8.
 For this case, the optimum number of clumps per process is 16: four for the four OpenMP threads times four for the four SSPs.

 As shown in Figure 9, this change slightly improves the performance of the OpenMP-only case up through 64 MSPs.
 Beyond 64 MSPs, the addition of CSD loops within OpenMP loops does not further improve model performance.
-The overall performance improvement from using OpenMP and CSDs simultaneously was smaller than expected because the vector lengths become too short (i.e., the problem size is too small) and the overhead of MPI communications limits further scaling.
+The overall performance improvement from using OpenMP and CSDs simultaneously was smaller than expected because the vector lengths become too short (i.e. the problem size is too small) and the overhead of MPI communications limits further scaling.
 More importantly, this result is seen as confirmation that the automatic streaming of concurrent loops within science subroutines is very good.
 The SSPs are kept busy most of the time.